mattermost/docs/source/install/self-managed-changelog.md

 **Release day: November 16, 2023**

 ### Important Upgrade Notes
- - Fixed Data Retention Policies to run jobs when their is any "Custom retention policy" enabled even when the "Global retention policy" is set to "keep-forever".
-Earlier due to this bug, the Enabled Custom Policies wouldn't run as long as Global Policy was set to "keep-forever"/disabled.
-After this fix, the custom policies would run automatically even when the Global Policy is set to "keep-forever".
-So once upgraded, this may unintentionally delete posts.
-So, admins should make sure to "disable" all custom policies before upgrading.
-Then re-enable them again as per the requirement.
+ - Fixed Data Retention Policies to run jobs when there is any "Custom retention policy" enabled even when the "Global retention policy" is set to "keep-forever".
+Before this fix, the Enabled Custom Policies wouldn't run as long as Global Policy was set to "keep-forever" or was disabled.
+After the fix, the custom policies will run automatically even when the Global Policy is set to "keep-forever".
+Once the server is upgraded, posts may unintentionally be deleted.
+Admins should make sure to disable all custom policies before upgrading, and then re-enable them again after upgrading.

 **IMPORTANT:** If you upgrade from a release earlier than v9.1, please read the other [Important Upgrade Notes](https://docs.mattermost.com/upgrade/important-upgrade-notes.html).